ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 By the end of this course, you will develop skills to:

-* Develop and complete an independent research process
+* Develop and complete an independent research project
 * Present and communicate complex ideas in a variety of media through both writing and oral presentations
 * Implement and experimentally evaluate a computational artifact
-* Describe and analyze a research process, its methods, and outcomes in the form of a formal thesis document
+* Describe and analyze the research process, its methods, and outcomes in the form of a formal written thesis document
 * Effectively accomplish and offer peer and meta-critical review
+* Use cutting-edge software (e.g., GitHub version control, pandoc, and LaTeX) to professionally format written research in computer science

 ### Assessment Categories